VivianAllen/EarthBnB/README.md

 "postgres://localhost:5432"
 **Instructions for use**

-To setup local database and database table for testing, run *bundle install*, then *rake first_time_setup* from a console in the root folder of the app.
+To setup local database and database table for testing, run `bundle install`, then `rake first_time_setup` from a console in the root folder of the app.
 This will create a bnb_test database in your machine, with a bnb_users and a bnb_properties table populated with some fake data.
-To remove these from your machine after testing, run *rake drop_db* from a console in the root folder of the app.
-To reset a pre-existing database, run *rake full_reset* from a console in the root folder of the app.
+To remove these from your machine after testing, run `rake drop_db` from a console in the root folder of the app.
+To reset a pre-existing database, run `rake full_reset` from a console in the root folder of the app.

-To tell the heroku app where to look for your database, run *export DATABASE_URL=postgres://localhost:5432/bnb_test* from a console in the root folder of the app.
+To tell the heroku app where to look for your database, run `export DATABASE_URL=postgres://localhost:5432/bnb_test` from a console in the root folder of the app.

 Always ensure that you have the latest packages installed by running `npm install`

 To run the example tests in bash, type `npm test` into your console!

+Once you have run the rake setups, the `export` command, and `npm install`, you can run the app locally by entering `heroku local`, which will by default run the app at the following address: http://localhost:5000/

 ```
 User stories